-Typical lifespan: On average, a washing machine should last a good decade.
-One manufacturer, Speed Queen®, claims its washer should last a whopping 25 years.
+Typical lifespan: The average lifespan of a washing machine is 10 to 13 years, though some brands claim their machines have an even longer lifespan than that.
 Still, about 30% of all newly purchased washers are likely to develop problems or completely break within the first five years.

-Cost to replace: The cost to replace a washing machine can swing from $685 on the low end to $1,500, on average, on the higher end.
+Cost to replace: The cost to replace a washing machine can run between $700 and $1,300.
 Like the other appliances listed, the cost to install a new washer will likely cost extra.